Netbrasoft/Knowage-Server/README.md

 <img src="https://www.knowage-suite.com/site/wp-content/uploads/2016/03/KNOWAGE_logo_color.png">
 </p>

-Knowage is the professional open source suite for modern business analytics over traditional sources and big data systems.
-Knowage is the new brand for SpagoBI project: this new brand marks the value of the well-known open source business intelligence suite after significant functional and technological transformations and a new offering model.
+Knowage is the full capabilities open source suite for modern business analytics over traditional sources and big data systems.
+Its features, such as data federation, mash-up, data/text mining and advanced data visualization, give comprehensive support to rich and multi-source data analysis.
 The suite is composed of several modules, each one conceived for a specific analytical domain.
 They can be used individually as complete solution for a certain task, or combined with one another to ensure full coverage of user’ requirements.

 ## Modules available